A simple Google search of “case studies” will quickly show the truth: case studies mean different things to different industries.

 - Who are the key people making buying decisions?

 Take some time beforehand to flesh out your target buyer personas.
 Many B2B companies already have these in mind.
+If you are a marketing service provider, such as a branding agency, you may want to consider asking customers to participate who show off the types of marketing you can execute, such as experiential marketing and omnichannel marketing.

 Typically it's the marketing team responsible for creating content.
 But having marketing handle case studies on their own is a mistake.
 Bring in the sales team as well.
 Their insights from countless conversations with prospects are invaluable – who knows better what your customers want to hear than the people who speak to them every day?.